amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 {{< /output >}}

 The `uts:[XXXXXXXXXX]` identifier from **both** shells will be the same.
-This consistency exists only because the shell processes have "inherited" the **one and only** Linux UTS namespace from their parent process.
+This consistency exists only because the shell processes have "inherited" the **one and only** UTS namespace from their parent process.
 Do you sense a pattern emerging?

-You are ready now to introduce a **bespoke** instance of the Linux UTS namespace.
+You are ready now to introduce a **bespoke** instance of the UTS namespace.
-To experiment with Linux namespaces in the shell you will use a pair of commands which are just thin wrappers around a specific set of [Linux kernel syscalls](https://en.wikipedia.org/wiki/System_call).
+To experiment with Linux namespaces in the shell you will use a pair of commands which are just thin wrappers around a specific set of [kernel syscalls](https://en.wikipedia.org/wiki/System_call).
 - `unshare` - This command creates a child process as a member of a "bespoke" Linux namespace.
-It is saying, "Take my offspring to an uninhabited island"
+It says, "Take my offspring to an uninhabited island"
 - `nsenter` - This command moves the current process into an existing Linux namespace.
-It is saying, "I wish to be alone with my family"
+It says, "I wish to be alone with my family"

-From **shell one**, use `unshare` to spawn a child shell inside a bespoke instance of the Linux UTS namespace, inspecting the `uts:[XXXXXXXXXX]` identifier before and after to verify the transition.
+From **shell one**, use `unshare` to spawn a child shell inside a bespoke instance of the UTS namespace, inspecting the `uts:[XXXXXXXXXX]` identifier before and after to verify the transition.
 ```bash
 ls -l /proc/$$/ns/uts        # original namespace
 sudo unshare --uts bash